-Configuration file · Cloudflare for Teams documentation
+Configuration file

 File structure

-The structure of the configuration file will be different depending on the type of resource you want to expose to the Internet.
-The configuration file uses YAML syntax, and it contains pairs of keys and values that configure
+The structure of a configuration file will be different depending on the type of resource you want to expose to the Internet.

-Keys and values
+tunnel and

+credentials-file as your first key/value pairs.
 Whether you are exposing an application or a network on the Internet, it is common to list these keys as the first ones in your configuration file:

-If you’re exposing a private network, you need to add the
+If you’re exposing a private network

 Ingress rules

-By configuring ingress rules in the configuration file, you can specify which local services a request should be proxied to.
+Once your top-level configuration is complete, you can begin addressing origin-specific configurations.
+By writing ingress rules in the configuration file, you can specify which local services a request should be proxied to.
 Refer to the ingress rules page for more information on writing ingress rules and how they work.

 Creating a configuration file

-For example, to create a configuration file in the default directory with vim:
+You can create your configuration file using any text editor.
+For example, to create a configuration file in the default

 cdinto your system’s default directory for